Skip to main content

 Querying the status of a proposal

-The status of a certain proposal can be queried at any time by using the vm-values/query REST API endpoints provided by the gateway/API.
+The status of any proposal can be queried at any time through vm-values/query REST API endpoints provided by the gateway/API.

 https://<gateway>.multiversx.com/vm-values/query